Ajayrx/Ajayrx/README.md

 📜 **Quote of the Moment:**

-> If you want to be happy, set a goal that commands your thoughts, liberates your energy, and inspires your hopes.
+> You have to keep breaking your heart until it opens.

 <!-- QUOTE_END -->